A Tale of Two Home Towns and a Family The Desert Sun

 Special to The Desert Sun

-For some time now, I’ve lived in two places that on the surface at least, would seem to have little in common: Palm Desert and Princeton, New Jersey.
+For some time now, I’ve lived in two places that on the surface at least, would seem to have little in common: Joshua Tree, California and Princeton, New Jersey.
 The truth is, however, I don’t just live in those two places.
 I am those two places.
 And like most worthwhile destinations, they are not so easily definable.

 I first came to the desert as a founding faculty member of UCR’s Palm Desert Graduate Center in 2005.
 We have friends and family on the East Coast, but as a writer and director, most of my projects are born on this side of the country.
 Also, my wife Wendy is (we hope, temporarily) handicapped and the warm weather helps.
-Our kids go back and forth to two great schools: Ford in Indian Wells, and Littlebrook in Princeton.
 And while some parents lecture us on the importance of “consistency of place” when raising children, I always counter that our kids are now familiar with more than one culture, are friends with children on two coasts and perceive the country they live in as being expansive — almost their own backyard.

 As for the towns themselves, Princeton is “arts friendly,” to be sure, but also has the sad distinction of being one of those towns where artists — even “working” artists — can hardly afford to live.
 Add to this the fact that New Jersey has highest real estate taxes in the country and it’s a challenge for anyone to live there, let alone artists.
 When we don’t live there, we rent our townhouse out to other professors.

-Palm Desert, on the other hand, continually surprises us.
-Even though it also has a reputation for being “high end” and is certainly not cheap to live in, it’s in many ways more artist friendly.
+The High Desert area on the other hand, continually surprises us.
 There are serious artists living here, writers, painters, musicians and actors — not to mention its proximity to the incredible Palm Springs International Film Festival.

 People often ask me where I’m happiest and I answer “wherever my family is.”
 Living the gypsy life of an artist has taught me a few things, the main one being if you’re an unhappy person, you’ll be unhappy wherever you are.
 If you’re happy, and you’ve found meaning in your life, then you can live in a Maytag box on the side of Interstate 10 and find joy in the simplest of things.